jaanga/fgx-plane-spotter/issues.md

 FGx Plane Spotter Issues & Updates
 ==================================

+Things to remember:

+* It's always a good thing to have the JavaScript console open when you run this app.
+* You may be the first person in your country to look at this app/ Thus it may take a bit of time for all the caches along the way to load the data.
+So be patient.
+* When things are working well updates take only a second or two.
+* After the app has settled down on your machine, then try the permalinks and the other features

 ## 2014-02-14 ~  ~ FGx Plane Spotter r2.4 ~ Theo

 Help menu in wrong place
-Need to highlight which calsign has just been clicked
+Need to highlight which callsign has just been clicked

 ## 2014-02-12 ~ FGx Plane Spotter r2.2 ~ Theo

 A number of PNGs over the oceans are yet to exist...
 Draggable DIVs have issues being dragged
-There is no mechanism to follow an aircraft - apart from clicking on its lnk
+There is no mechanism to follow an aircraft - apart from clicking on its link

 ## 2014-02-11 ~ FGx Plane Spotter r2.2 ~ Theo

 Planes: issues with aircraft altitudes and headings.
 Planes are probably heading magnetic and so far the app is true only.
 Sometimes the ILS cones point downward!?! << 2014-02-14 ~ fixed.
-It was a degrees to rdians thing Lots of issues with diagrams and going to zoom level 7 and below.
+It was a degrees to radians thing Lots of issues with diagrams and going to zoom level 7 and below.
 Thus mostly turned off for now.
 Must work on better formula for controlling the scaling of the elevations.